fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/rules-for-absent-data.md

 reason” attribute, if the need for it is identified by the FIXM Community.

-## Declaring null Measures and Geographical Position
+## Declaring Null Measures and Geographical Position

 The FIXM Measures types enforce the provision of the “uom” attribute together with the numeric value of the measure.
 Likewise, the FIXM